Richmond Wellbeing provides inclusive, community-based mental health and wellbeing support services across Western Australia.

 For more of our rich history supporting WA’s mental health community, read our full historical publication Share the Journey*

 Voice of Hope – We believe hope is a cornerstone of recovery and will always speak out for support and social change for people living with mental health challenges.

-Service Excellence – We consistently aspire to exceed customer expectations, pursue opportunities for continuous improvement and quality, and take a proactive approach to seeking, identifying and leveraging current and future opportunities.
+Service Excellence – We consistently aspire to exceed consumer expectations, pursue opportunities for continuous improvement and quality, and take a proactive approach to seeking, identifying and leveraging current and future opportunities.

-Courage and Compassion – We work in a person-centred way, demonstrating empathy, authenticity, honesty, integrity and human kindness in all our relationships with clients, families, colleagues and the community.
+Courage and Compassion – We work in a person-centred way, demonstrating empathy, authenticity, honesty, integrity and human kindness in all our relationships with consumers, families, colleagues and the community.